Sak Yant Tattoo FAQ | Thai Tattoo Questions

 How long does a Sak Yant Tattoo take to Heal?

-The Sak Yant tends to heal within 1-3 days after getting the Sak Yant when the Tattoo done with a Khem (Steal Needle), as it usually does not go as deep into the skin.
+The Sak Yant tends to heal 3 days after getting the Sak Yant when the Tattoo done with a Khem (Steel Needle), as it usually does not go as deep into the skin and less trauma than a machine.
 For the 1st few days you should treat it much like a normal tattoo, and most importantly use a medicated ointment to avoid infection.

 You can go swimming about 3 days after getting a Sak Yant Tattoo